Dohna Dohna: Let's Do Bad Things Together: Development and release

+The English version, translated and published by Shiravune, was first released on October 29, 2021.
+Originally, this version was exclusively available on the digital game storefront Johren, but Dohna Dohna also became available on JAST USA, MangaGamer, and Kagura Games in English beginning on August 8, 2023.

 Reception

 On Getchu.com, a redistributor of visual novel and anime products, Dohna Dohna ranked as the second best selling bishōjo game for the month of its release.
 Deluxe edition of the game also ranked as the eighth best selling bishōjo game at the same period.
 According to Japanese magazine "BugBug", it was the best selling bishōjo game from November 16, 2020, to December 15, 2020.

 Tadamoto Ōsawa, the editor-in-chief of "BugBug", praised Dohna Dohna for its visual effects, user interface and illustration.
 Ryo from Media Clip praised the background music and pop graphics, and wrote that they "make the game fun and cheerful."